JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

-## 10. Future Work: Toward Cang Dynamics
+## 10. Future Work: Toward Julian Carry Dynamics

-This research introduces **Cang Dynamics (仓氏动力学)**, a new field of numerical inquiry dedicated to understanding the deterministic influence of terminal digit stability on the evolution of leading numerical sequences.
+This research introduces **Julian Carry Dynamics**, a new field of numerical inquiry dedicated to understanding the deterministic influence of terminal digit stability on the evolution of leading numerical sequences.
 While the current phase focuses on **Static Stability (The Static Regime)**, my future research will venture into investigating how deterministic logic survives under increasing environmental entropy as we approach the **Deterministic Threshold of Chaos**.

 ### 10.1 Dynamic Carry Observation
 I will investigate the behavioral response of the Leading Part ($A_n$) when the Tail ($T$) is no longer invariant but follows a periodic or shifting pattern.
 I hypothesize that the "Head" will exhibit a synchronized **"coupling" effect**, evolving from a simple linear recurrence into a multi-state systemic oscillation.
 This suggests that the Leading Part maintains a **memory** of the Tail's rhythmic fluctuations.

 ### 10.2 The "Rhythm in Noise" Hypothesis
-The core philosophy of **Cang Dynamics** is that within a closed deterministic system, randomness is merely an analytical illusion; every "noise" is a coded signal.
+The core philosophy of **Julian Carry Dynamics** is that within a closed deterministic system, randomness is merely an analytical illusion; every "noise" is a coded signal.
 By adjusting the stability of the Tail, I aim to observe the propagation of these signals into the Head.
 I hypothesize that there exists a **computable upper bound** on the complexity of the leading patterns, determined by the entropy of the terminal sequence.

 ### 10.3 The Gradient of Chaos Experiment
 By systematically adjusting the "Confusion Level" (Entropy) of the terminal digits, I intend to map the **Phase Transition** from perfect order to deterministic chaos: